 Preheat oven to 350 degrees.
 Butter two 9-inch round cake pans then line bottom of each with a round of parchment paper.
 Butter parchment paper.
 If you'd like more level cakes wrap cake pans with baking strips (which have been saturated with water, see notes below recipe), or you can cut top to level after baking.

 In a large, heat proof mixing bowl, whisk together granulated sugar brown sugar, cocoa powder, baking soda and salt.
 Carefully pour boiling water in to cocoa mixture and immediately whisk to blend well.
 Allow to cool 5 minutes.

-Using an electric hand mixer set on low speed blend in canola oil until combined, about 10 seconds.
-Add eggs to cocoa mixture and blend on low speed just until combined, about 5 seconds.
-Add egg yolks and vanilla extract and blend just to combined.
+Using an electric hand mixer set on low speed blend in vegetable oil and melted butter until combined.
+Add eggs, egg yolks and vanilla extract and blend just to combined.
 Then add flour and blend until combined, and finish by blending in milk and sour cream just until combined.

 Divide mixture evenly among 2 prepared pans.
 Bake in preheated oven until toothpick inserted into center of cake comes out clean or with a few moist crumbs, about 29 - 34 minutes.
-Allow to cool in pan 5 minutes, run butter knife around edge of cake and invert onto a wire rack and allow to cool completely (after about 20 minutes of cooling, I placed the cakes into an airtight container to seal in moisture while they finished cooling).
+Allow to cool in pan 5 minutes, run butter knife around edge of cake and invert onto a wire rack and allow to cool completely.

-Trim tops from cake to form an even layer (they are quite domed so you don't need to make it completely level across - just add a little more frosting to the edges that aren't as level so you don't have to cut off so much cake).
+Trim tops from cake to form an even layer.
 Add frosting to top of one round then top with second cake and frost top and sides of cake.
 Store in an airtight container.